 When we started our scrappy little agency with eight people back in 1995, our co-founders made the radical decision to eliminate corporate structure.
 It was a practical step, designed to generate teamwork, but it has proven to be prophetic, given the shift in workplace dynamics.
-Today we are a full-service marketing communications agency, with 160 multi-generational team members, three offices and full-time talent living in eight U.S. cities.
+Today Jackson Spalding is a full-service marketing communications agency, with 160 multi-generational team members, three offices in Atlanta, Dallas and Athens, and full-time talent living in eight U.S. cities.
 But, we still don’t have titles.

 A flat structure doesn’t mean no structure.
 We still have team leads and operational departments.
 We now have a Leadership Team and an Executive Team.
 We just don’t have a seven-layer cake to cut through for career success.
 Instead, we have mentors.